LogtalkDotOrg/logtalk3/manuals/_sources/devtools/profiler.rst.txt

 Given that ``prolog_statistics:profile/1`` is a meta-predicate, Logtalk will compile its argument before calling it thanks to the ``goal_expansion/2`` hook predicate definitions in the adapter file.
-Without this hook definition, you would need to use instead:
+Without this hook definition, you would need to use instead (to avoid profiling the compiler itself):

 ::